Central California Coast Travel Guide

 Officially San Buenaventura, city is a coastal site, set against undeveloped hills and flanked by two free-flowing rivers on the Central California Coast

-This article uses material from the Wikipedia article "San Diego", which is released under the Creative Commons Attribution-Share-Alike License 3.0
+This article uses material from the Wikipedia articles and official tourism pages for the Central Coast of California, which are released under the Creative Commons Attribution-Share-Alike License 3.0.